Oakleigh East - Huntingdale

 Oakleigh East - Huntingdale is bounded by Ferntree Gully Road in the north, Clayton Road in the east, North Road in the south, and Huntingdale Road and Dandenong Road in the west.

 Oakleigh East is thought to be named for the she-oaks growing near Scotchmans Creek, or after Oakleigh Park, near Malvern Hills in England, or after an early settler, Mrs Oakley.
-Huntingdale is named for the Melbourne Hunt Club which was once located n
+Huntingdale is named for the Melbourne Hunt Club which was once located near the area.

 2015 ABS ERP